 Skin inflammation is a sign of your immune system reacting to an infection, a malfunction, or an allergic reaction.
-In this blog, we explore everything you need to know about skin inflammation, including its causes, symptoms, diagnosis, and treatment options.
+In this article, we will go over all you need to know about skin inflammation – causes, signs, diagnosis, and possible treatments.
+Keep reading!

 In This Article